kevinpgrant/ansible_demo/README.md

 For the purpose of this exercise I have shown the latter, using the other ad-hoc command mode of ansible to perform this step.
 To launch Jenkins, you can run the ammand `ansible dev_jenkins -m shell -a "cd /opt/jenkins; docker-compose up -d" -b -i inventory`

-This will connect to the remote VM and manually start the docker compose stack
+This will connect to the remote VM and manually start the docker compose stack.

+As a convenience, a Makefile is also included, you can use `make jenkins` to initialise the Jenkins CI service also, perhaps replacing direct use of docker-compose in the above command, so you can recreate the same environment locally.
+It also allows for seeding jobs, and other tasks, which could also be incorporated as handlers e.g. if you wanted to install plugins to run at startup in /var/jenkins_home/init.groovy.d in the container, and have it down/up jenkins to reload them on change (not shown)